danthelion/danthelion/README.md

-# Hey, I'm Dani 👋
+# Hey, I'm Dani 🌴

-I'm a data guy; warehouses, pipelines, BI, batch & stream processing are some of my favourite words to hear.
+I'm a data person; warehouses, pipelines, BI, batch & stream processing are some of my favourite words to hear.
 Hit me up if you have any questions that I might be able to answer.
+Check out my website, [Areca Data](https:/www.arecadata.com)!

 <p align="center"><br/>
  <a href="https://www.linkedin.com/in/danthelion/">